 How we're helping exporters deal with Brexit paperwork

-We're currently developing a pilot solution to help UK and Northern Ireland traders following regulatory changes as a result of Brexit.
+We have been developing a solution, Trader Tap, to help UK and Northern Ireland traders following regulatory changes as a result of Brexit.

-If you've been following the media recently you'll no doubt be aware of the political and economic friction that currently exists in Northern Ireland.
+If you've been following the media, you'll no doubt be aware of the political and economic friction that currently exists in Northern Ireland.

 Currently, companies moving goods from Great Britain and Northern Ireland, or importing goods from outside the United Kingdom, have to fill out new paperwork.
 This is being facilitated by the UK Government with the Trader Support Service (TSS).